-- Encourage them to listen for words that rhyme with frog. - Count the creatures the frog swallows. - Notice how the frog changes throughout the story.
-Ask your child to tell you why the frog's appearance is so different throughout the story.
+- Encourage your child to listen for words that rhyme with frog. - · Count the creatures the frog swallows. - Notice together how the frog changes.
+Ask your child why they think the frog's appearance is so different throughout the story.

-When you are done reading A Frog in the Bog:
+When you have finished reading the book:

-- Ask your child to tell you about the rhyming words they heard.
-What words did they hear that rhyme with snail?
-Fly?
-Slug? - Compare the tick, fleas, flies, slugs, and snails.
+- Compare the tick, fleas, flies, slugs, and snails.
 How are they the same?
 How are they different?
 Compare quantities.
 Talk about what the frog swallowed.
 You might ask, "Did the frog swallow more slugs or ticks?
 How do you know?"
 Or you might ask, "The frog swallowed three flies.
 Did it swallow more than three of any creature?" - Practice counting with a muffin tin.
 Use this printable (bit.ly/47M51D7) or cut out six circles that fit inside the wells of the muffin tin.
 Number the circles one though six.
 For example, the circle with the number three will show the number 3, an image of three dots, and the word "three."
 Place each circle in its own well, number side up.
 Collect a group of small objects (small pebbles, leaves, marbles, etc.).
 Ask your child to fill the wells of the muffin tin so the number of objects in each tin is the same as the number in the well.
 Your child can refer to the dots on the card if they aren't sure how many objects to place in the well.
 Your child may enjoy using tongs to move objects into the wells.